 Axolotls appreciate hiding places and will love some decor in the tank.
 Although not all standard aquarium decor will work there are still plenty of options to cheer up your Axie aquarium a little.

 Plants in an Axolotl Tank

 We love live plants – they don’t just look good, but they also help keep your water values stable.
 When choosing plants for your Axolotl tank, go for sturdy species.
 Axies aren’t the most mindful creatures around and they’re known to uproot or smash delicate greenery.

 Additionally, it can be difficult to find species that can withstand the low temperature that Axolotls should be kept at.

 Marimo moss balls are a crowd favorite for Axolotl tanks.
-They tolerate nearly any water temperatures, don’t require a lot of light, and are extremely easy to keep (just make sure your moss balls are large enough to not fit into a curious Axolotl’s mouth).
+They also prefer colder water conditions just like Axolotls, they don’t require a lot of light, and are extremely easy to keep (just make sure your moss balls are large enough to not fit into a curious Axolotl’s mouth).

 Here are some other plants that might work well: